GuidesPeptide Tracking

 What a built protocol looks like

-Once you've added your compounds, your protocol detail screen shows everything in one place.
-The items list — each compound with its dose, schedule, and route.
-The Interactions panel — automatically checking how your compounds work together.
-And the Stack Score — an AI-generated rating of your overall protocol quality across six dimensions.
+Once you've added your compounds, your protocol detail screen shows everything in one place: each compound with its dose, schedule, and route; the Interactions panel automatically checking how your compounds work together; and the Stack Score — an AI-generated rating of your overall protocol quality across six dimensions.

-The example below is a Cognitive Enhancement Stack — Semax and Selank, two Russian-developed intranasal peptides used together for focus and anxiolytic effect.
-Protocol shows that this is a synergistic combination (the Interactions panel) and scores the overall stack at 7.8/10 — Advanced.
+The example is a Cognitive Enhancement Stack — Semax and Selank, two Russian-developed intranasal peptides used together for focus and anxiolytic effect.
+Protocol confirms they are synergistic and scores the overall stack at 7.8/10 — Advanced.
 The radar chart breaks that down across Synergy, Redundancy, Side Effects, Practicality, Goal Alignment, and Evidence.

 Logging a dose — the right way

-Every dose log in Protocol captures three things that matter: the compound and amount, the route of administration, and the injection site.
+Every dose log in Protocol captures three things: the compound and amount, the route of administration, and the injection site.
 The third one is what most people skip — and it's the most important for long-term protocol health.

 Injection site rotation prevents scar tissue buildup, lipodystrophy, and absorption inconsistencies.
-Protocol's 3D body map shows front and back simultaneously — tap anywhere on the body to log your exact injection site.
+Protocol's 3D body map shows front and back simultaneously — tap anywhere to log your exact injection site.
 Color-coded dots show your history: green for rested, orange for recent, red for today, blue for never used.
-The system tracks rotation automatically so you always know where to go next.

 The dose amount is calculated automatically from your reconstitution.
 If you reconstituted 10mg of BPC-157 in 3mL of BAC water, Protocol knows you're at 3.33mg/mL — and when you set a dose of 250mcg, it tells you to draw 15 units on an insulin syringe.
 No math.
 No guessing.